WillACosta/flutter_currency_micro_app/README.md

 This command runs `flutter pub get` in all modules at the same time and run `build runner` when the dependencies are installed with successful.

-3. Finally run the app with:
+3. At last, run the app with:

 ```shell
 flutter run